samuelgarcia/school_spike_sorting_neuralnet_saclay_2024/README.md

 ## Schedule

 Tuesday 12th November

 15:00-16:00 Introduction to spike sorting (Pierre) 16:00-16:30 Coffee/tea break
-16:30-17:30 Overview of SpikeInterface (Samuel)
+16:30-17:30 Overview of SpikeInterface + demo (Samuel)

 Wednesday 13th November

 09:00-12:00 Tutorials

+* Object interaction cookbook
+* Probe handling
+* Preprocessing
+* Drift with generated data
+* Postprocessing
+* Visualization (Sortingview, Sigui)
+* Metrics & Curation (Automerge, etc.)

-Given the limited time, the hands-on session is more a follow along on guided tutorials.
+Given the limited time, the hands-on session is more a follow-along guided tutorials.
+You can download all notebooks on this [repo](https://github.com/samuelgarcia/school_spike_sorting_neuralnet_saclay_2024).

+If we have time, we can try on your own dataset.